 DOG BITE / ATTACK SHOULD BE REPORTED TO PROTECT OTHERS

+A dog bite or attack can cause serious injury, with significant medical bills and permanent scarring.
 In most cases, the dog owner’s homeowners insurance will cover a dog bite.
 The homeowners insurance will apply even if the attack occurs outside of the property, like on the street or at a park.
 If the dog owner is a renter, renters’ insurance will apply as well.
 The owner may be worried their rates will go up, or the insurance won’t cover their dog anymore.
 Either of these are possible.
-However, the dog bite victim may have significant medical bills that need to get paid.
+However, the medical bills need to get paid, and there may future needs as well.
 That is the reason for having insurance.

 REPORTING DOG ATTACK TO THE POLICE OR ANIMAL CONTROL